samjones00/docs/docs/_documentation/ztest.md

     app://sharpdata?db=postgres&db.connection=$TECHSTACKS_DB

 In addition to Sharp Apps being downloaded and run on the fly, they're also able to take advantage of the dotnet tools [mix support](/mix-tool) to also download another Gist's content into the Sharp App's working directory.

-With this you can publish a custom dataset in an SQLite database save it as a gist and generate a URL that everyone can use to download the database and open it in SharpData, e.g:
+With this you can publish a custom dataset in an SQLite database save it as a gist and generate a URL that everyone can use to download the database and open it in **SharpData**, e.g:

  - [app://sharpdata?mix=northwind.sqlite&db=sqlite&db.connection=northwind.sqlite](app://sharpdata?mix=northwind.sqlite&db=sqlite&db.connection=northwind.sqlite)

 It's possible to use the user-friendly `northwind.sqlite` alias here as it's published in the [mix.md](https://gist.github.com/gistlyn/9b32b03f207a191099137429051ebde8) directory where it links to the [northwind.sqlite gist](https://gist.github.com/gistlyn/97d0bcd3ebd582e06c85f8400683e037).

-For your custom databases you use the **Gist Id** instead or if you plan to use this feature a lot you can override which `mix.md` document that `app` should source its links from by specifying another **Gist Id** in the `MIX_SOURCE` Environment variable.
+For your custom databases you use the **Gist Id** instead or if you plan to use this feature a lot you can override which `mix.md` document that
+`app` should source its links from by specifying another **Gist Id** in the `MIX_SOURCE` Environment variable (or see below - to create a local alias).

-But if you're already mixing in an external gist you may as well include a custom `app.settings` in the Gist so it's pre-configured with custom RDBMS registrations and table lists, e.g:
+But if you're already mixing in an external gist you may as well include a custom `app.settings` in the Gist so it's pre-configured with custom
+RDBMS registrations and table lists, e.g:

  - [app://sharpdata?mix=northwind.sharpdata](app://sharpdata?mix=northwind.sharpdata)